remult/remult/docs/guide/55-Displaying the Products Entity using Custom Html.md

 ```

 :::tip NOTE
- If the `Products` class is highlighted, add it to the `import` statement using the method describe in the previous note.
+ If the `Products` class is highlighted in red, add it to the `import` statement using the "light bulb" icon in visual studio
 :::

 We've defined a member called `products` of type `Products[]` (an Array of products) and have set it's initial value to an empty array (` = []`)